 Born: 1932 in Port Arthur, Texas

-Frank Eidom is considered by many the best natural athlete to have played football for the Thomas Jefferson High School.
+Frank Eidom was one of the best athletes to have played football at Thomas Jefferson High School in Port Arthur, Texas.
 He played both offensively and defensively during the 1949 and 1950 varsity seasons and accumulated 2,601 yards rushing, scored 45 touchdowns, and completed 54 passes in 81 attempts for 1,216 yards and 14 touchdowns.

-In 1954, Eidom was the first round draft choice of the Detroit Lions but had to fulfill his military obligations first.
+In 1954, Eidom was the first-round draft choice of the Detroit Lions but had to fulfill his military obligations first.
 He played ball for the Brooke Army Medical Center in San Antonio.
-In 1955, he was involved in an automobile accident near Gonzales, Texas.
+In 1955, he was involved in a fatal automobile accident near Gonzales, Texas.
 He is a member of the Museum of the Gulf Coast, Sports Hall of Fame.